Free E-Mail

 John repeats this saying a little later (John 1:36).
 The context of these verses doesn't tell us a great deal about what John the Baptist actually meant when he said this.
 So let's examine the words themselves.

-"Behold" (KJV) is the Greek particle ide, which can be taken two ways.
+(KJV) is the Greek particle ide, which can be taken two ways.
 (1) to point out something to which the speaker wishes to draw attention. "look! see!" and (2) to indicate a place or individual, "here is (are)".1 So the NRSV translates John 1:29, "Here is the Lamb of God..."
 John draws attention to Jesus and indicates that Jesus is the focus of his words which follow.
-Let's look at these words one by one.
+Let's look at these words one by one."Lamb,"

-"Sin" is the common Greek noun harmartia.
+is the common Greek noun harmartia.
 Originally it meant "to miss the mark, be mistaken."
 In the New Testament it occurs 173 times as a comprehensive expression of everything opposed to God.4 Sin and forgiveness of sin are major themes of the Bible, both Old and New Testaments.
 Our modern society really doesn't like the concept of sin at all -- though dealing with guilt is a major psychological problem that plagues people of all religions and no religion.
-If we are intent to understand what "Lamb of God" really means, we must be willing to discuss the forbidden "S" word -- "sin."
+If we are intent to understand what "Lamb of God" really means, we must be willing to discuss the forbidden "S" word -- "sin.""Of the world"

-"Take away" describes what the Lamb will do with sin, employing the Greek verb airō, which means generally "to lift up and move from one place to another."
-Here it means "to take away, remove, blot out."6
+describes what the Lamb will do with sin, employing the Greek verb airō, which means generally "to lift up and move from one place to another."
+Here it means "to take away, remove, blot out."6"Behold, the Lamb of God, who takes away the sin of the world."

 What specific lamb is John the Baptist referring to?
 It could be the Passover Lamb or the lamb described in Isaiah 53, or perhaps he is using it in a general sense.7 The context doesn't help us pinpoint it further.
 But clearly, John indicates that Jesus is the Lamb of God in some sacrificial sense, since lambs were commonly used by the Jews for sacrifices to obtain forgiveness for sin.
 Our next step is to try to understand animal sacrifice.